Elue-dev/ShipmentTracker/README.md

-# 📦 Shipment Tracker App
+# 📦 Shippex

-Shipment Tracker is a mobile application built using **React Native (Expo)** that allows users to track shipments with detailed origin and destination info, status updates, and a clean UI for logistics monitoring.
+Shippex is a mobile application built using **React Native (Expo)** that allows users to track shipments with detailed origin and destination info, status updates, and a clean UI for logistics monitoring.

 Watch app demo here: [Demo Video](https://res.cloudinary.com/dwdsjbetu/image/upload/v1754522730/ScreenRecording2025-08-06at23.49.52-ezgif.com-video-to-gif-converter_v0mskj.gif)